OWASP/owasp-mastg/style_guide.md

 ## External References

 External references are listed at the end of each chapter.
 Refer to them by number within the text, e.g.: [1].
+Remember that the MSTG is supposed to work as a printed document, so always include the full URL like in the examples below (hrefs that hide the URL will obviously be problematic in the print version).

+See the [test case template](Templates/testcase.md) for more examples.

 ### Web Links